 So while in its dried form it looks fairly similar, these two are scientifically quite distinct.

 Marine Phytoplankton May be More Nutrient Dense than Spirulina

 Health guru David Wolfe puts phytoplankton as the most important superfood on the planet, due to it’s extraordinary density of bio-available nutrients and antixoidants.
 He puts spirulina in the number two position, mind you, so the difference isn’t huge.

 Why Marine Phytoplankton is a Better Choice for Most People than Spirulina

 (1) Bioavailability – Phytoplankton’s narrower cell walls make it easier to digest.
 Nearly the entire organism is nutritious with minimal indigestible structures and this is really the key benefit of phytoplankton.
 It is not just highly nutritious, it’s nutrition you can absorb.

 (2) Higher mineral content – Due to it being grown in a saline environment, it contains nearly all of the trace minerals which could prevent or repair serious disease.
 If there’s a plant with a greater diversity and abundance of minerals, we’d like to know about it.

 (3) Contains hundreds of rare caretonoids and potent phytochemicals – These potent antioxidants have powerful anti-inflammatory and protective qualities.

-(4) The highest plant source of long chain Omega 3 Fatty Acids – The reason oily fish accrue such high levels of omega 3 is because they either eat phytoplankton directly, or they eat animals which themselves eat marine phytoplankton.
-Not only is plankton incredibly high in healthful fatty acids, our particular strain contains more than any other.
+(4) The highest plant source of long chain Omega 3 Fatty Acids – The reason oily fish accrue such high levels of omega 3 is that they either eat phytoplankton directly, or they eat animals which themselves eat marine phytoplankton.
+Not only is plankton incredibly high in healthful fatty acids, but our particular strain also contains more than any other.